lvjiaxuan/release/README.md

 Enable `--commit` `--tag` `--push` by default when enable bump and changelog meanwhile. (opt-out by `--no-push`, etc.)

-> `--no-changelog` is considered to enable git jobs, while `--no-bump` makes no sense to next step.
+> `--no-changelog` is considered to enable git jobs in the same way, while `--no-bump` makes no sense to further step.

 ```bash
 # Use `Release {v}` as commit message by default.